Automating SSH Key Rotation on Hetzner Servers

 headers=headers)

-But this only works for Hetzner Cloud.
-We use dedicated servers which don't support the API for SSH key management.
+This only works for Hetzner Cloud though.
+We use dedicated servers, which don't support the API for SSH key management.
+A bit annoying, but that's why I went with the shell script approach.

 Access control

-Only ops team has access to SSH private keys in Azure Key Vault.
-Added Azure AD group-based access:
+Only the ops team can access SSH private keys in Azure Key Vault.
+I set up Azure AD group-based access:

 az keyvault set-policy \